 Harrow will tackle inequality through improved transport links such as Crossrail 3, orbital links and new bus routes, supporting access to and between our town centres and employment sites to support our economy and attracting more commercial and office space.

-We will also work with partners to sustain our high rates of business survival and support business growth within the borough to raise local earning levels and provide local jobs for our residents.
+We will also work with partners to sustain our high rates of business survival and support business growth within the borough to provide local jobs for our residents and raise the local earning levels for BAME residents.

 How we will deliver our objectives

-The new Inclusive Growth Strategy will be one of the key strategies supporting delivery of our thriving economy whilst the Adult Learning Strategy will support delivery of the need to raise the skill levels of many adults within the borough to enable them to meet their earnings and employment aspirations.
+The new Economic Development Strategy will be one of the key strategies supporting delivery of the economic recovery from Covid whilst the Adult Learning Strategy will support delivery of the need to raise the skill levels of many adults within the borough to enable them to meet their earnings and employment aspirations.

 The Business Forum will play an active role in supporting identification and delivery of priorities as well as prioritising improvements and harnessing the support of local businesses to meet our shared objectives.